 Day Two: Albuquerque to Truth or Consequences

-149 miles / 2 hours and 10 minutes
+- Driving time: 2 hours and 10 minutes

-Drive south on I-25 past the scrubby, cholla-pocked mountains of Socorro County and take exit 79 to reach the walkable town of Truth or Consequences.
+Drive south on I-25 past the scrubby, cactus-pocked mountains of Socorro County and take exit 79 to reach the walkable town of Truth or Consequences.
 Originally called Hot Springs, the village rechristened itself after Truth or Consequences radio host Ralph Edwards dared a U.S. town to name itself after his show.
 The year was 1950, and T or C, as the locals often call it, never looked back.
 To this day, no place better captures the state’s zany mash-up than this intersection of artists, serenity-seeking spa lovers, and ardent environmentalists.

 An Art Hop, held on the second Saturday evening of the month, is the best way to experience T or C’s parade of characters, plus enjoy free drinks and affordable art.
 Bounce between RioBravoFineArt Gallery, Desert Archaic, and Main Street Gallery, then duck into Truth or Consequences Brewing Company for live music, which could include a surprise performance by a band of septuagenarian punk rockers.
-Hungry travelers can head to Latitude 33, a casual BYOB Asian fusion restaurant where the shishito peppers are laced with green chile ponzu and the Korean glass noodles have gone vegan, with rainbow carrots, tofu, and shiitake mushrooms.

 Those seeking more opportunities to soak can stop at the sign of the neon spur, marking La Paloma Hot Springs & Spa, where the water rises naturally from the earth, no pipes needed.
 Or check out the lithium- and calcium-rich waters at Riverbend Hot Springs, a series of pools set on the banks of the Rio Grande.
 Guests can share space in the common pools or rent a private pool.